 That’s the same thing that keeps Henri David on his toes.

-“Some families come dressed in coordinated costumes,” he says, gushing over one woman who actually makes all the clothes her family wears.
+“Some families come dressed in coordinated costumes,” he said, gushing over one woman who actually makes all the clothes her family wears.
 “There’s a big Easter egg hunt at the end this year,” he continues, “which is just wonderful.
 Anything that makes the kids smile is just the best.”